muhme/quote_api/README.md

   - http://localhost:3000
   - there you have OpenAPI spec and the API explorer

+This have been tested on macOS 14 (Sonoma), Ubuntu 22.04 LTS (Jammy Jellyfish), and Windows 11 with Ubuntu 22.04 LTS running under WSL2.

 ## Logging

 Logging goes via Winston into file.
 By default log level is `DEBUG` and filename is `development.log`.
 Is the environment variable `NODE_ENV` set to `production`, log level is set to `INFO` and filename is `production.log`.